Shrewsbury in Shropshire

 Shrewsbury Castle - imposing red sandstone.
 It guards the only land approach to the town.
 Inside the Great Hall is the museum of the Shropshire Regiments.

-Shrewsbury Museum and Art Gallery - housed in a 16th century timber framed warehouse and brick townhouse.
-Collections illustrate the rich history of Shropshire and Shrewsbury.
+Shrewsbury Museum and Art Gallery - Collections illustrate the rich history of Shropshire and Shrewsbury.

 St. Mary's Church - beautiful medieval church, glorious stained glass.

 Shrewsbury's Shuts and Passages - a unique maze of narrow alleys which criss-cross the town centre - part of the town's medieval street plan.

 Statue of Charles Darwin outside the library - he was born here in Shrewsbury and attended Shrewsbury School which was then housed in the library buildings.

 Just outside Shrewsbury town...